 Following this family motto ever since has allowed us to produce whiskey through two world wars, an Irish civil war and even American prohibition.
 It’s also helped us discover new possibilities, new people and new ways of producing whiskey.

 The Jameson family motto means so much to us, that we proudly display it on the front of every bottle.
 Which is a handy way to ensure we never stray from it.

 Jameson Irish Whiskey is made by blending rich pot still whiskey made from both malted and unmalted barley, with the finest grain whiskey, both distilled 3 times for smoothness.

-And while our barley is all grown within 100 miles of Midleton, our water comes from the Dungourney river, which flows right through our distillery.
+And while our barley is all grown locally in Ireland, our water comes from the Dungourney river, which flows right through our distillery.
 Which is fitting, because the word whiskey derives from the Irish “uisce beatha”, meaning ‘water of life’.
 Now, while our barley comes from up the road and our water comes from outside the window, maize is a sun-loving crop.
 Ireland’s famous climate is anything but tropical, so that’s why we use a farmer in the South of France to provide us with all our non-genetically modified maize.